harleycalvert/nvims/docs/DATABASE.md

 #### `class_subjects`

+Which subjects a class delivers.
+A class may deliver one or more subjects simultaneously; a subject may be taught across multiple classes. `subject_label` is a display-override for the subject name in the context of this class.
+References `classes` and `subjects`.
+Used by the attendance register to list subjects students are attending.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `class_id` | `bigint` | no |  | PK, FK&nbsp;&rarr;&nbsp;classes |